Aakash-777/PDF-to-Fields/README.md

 ## **Usage**
 1. Upload a PDF file.
-2. The text is extracted and displayed in the "Extracted Text" section.
-3. The fields for Name, Phone Number, and Address are automatically populated.
+2. The fields for Name, Phone Number, and Address are automatically populated.

 ---